Ib Knud Poulsen: Effects of Poulsen's leadership, Akre controversy and later life

 The former of the two cousins would go on to write a book in 1983, titled ’Heltene’ i Kald Krig (English: 'Heroes' of the Winter War) where he brought his thoughts to light, and this book is generally considered very radical and controversial.
-In the book book Bjarne goes so far as to accuse Eli Knudsen of having been a Nazi who was alleged to have not been shot by German forces and instead having been smuggled back to Germany itself, among other rather bold claims.
+In the book Bjarne goes so far as to accuse Eli Knudsen of having been a Nazi who was alleged to have not been shot by German forces and instead having been smuggled back to Germany itself, among other rather bold claims.

 He was at least partially responsible for the construction of the Danmarkshavn weather station sometime between 1948 and 1950.
 In his later years he was dubbed "the major", and was made leader of the Sled Patrol again following its reforming in 1950.
 From 1961 to 1979 he reportedly was involved in Greenlandic telecommunications.
 He died on September 21, 1994, under unknown circumstances.
 He was 85 years old.